adamrutter/hugo-boilerplate/README.md

 ### `npm run lint:all`

 Use this to lint your source code.
+It includes plugins to lint code against target browsers, using browserslist.

 ##### What it does: